ethereum/execution-apis/src/engine/prague.md

 ### PayloadAttributesV4

-This structure has the syntax of `PayloadAttributesV3` and appends a single field: `targetBlobCount`.
+This structure has the syntax of `PayloadAttributesV3` and appends the fields: `targetBlobCount`, `maximumBlobCount`.

 - `timestamp`: `QUANTITY`, 64 Bits - value for the `timestamp` field of the new payload
 - `prevRandao`: `DATA`, 32 Bytes - value for the `prevRandao` field of the new payload